LeoPlatform/rstreams/content/rstreams-guides/core-concepts/event-handling-semantics.en.md

 By default, the source stream that pulls data from a queue for you to process or handle in your lambda will only do so for 80% of the time that your bot has to live if it's a lambda, expecting that your bot can finish processing and flush the queue of already received events within the remaining 20% of the time.
-Of course, there's config on the source stream allowing you to fine tune this, though in almost experience has shown that this default works most of the time.
+Of course, there's config on the source stream allowing you to fine tune this, though experience has shown that this default works most of the time.

 When your bot stops reading/processing data from a queue and shuts itself down, immediately the RStreams Bus